 Every year during the colder season in Australia, thousands of humpback whales migrate from the Antarctic to the warmer waters of Queensland.
 There are many opportunities to spot them along the east coast of Australia.
-Sunreef at Mooloolaba (who organise all year round trips to dive the HMAS Brisbane) offers the closest and most exciting encounter opportunity with these giant acrobats of the sea: if you’re lucky, you can swim with humpback whales in Australia!
+Sunreef at Mooloolaba (who organises all year-round trips to dive the HMAS Brisbane) offers the closest and most exciting encounter opportunity with these giant acrobats of the sea.
+If you’re lucky, you can swim with humpback whales in Australia!

 Because of the changing wind forecast, we had a roller coaster of yes and no, not being sure if the trip would go ahead until the day before.
 We’re used to that: you cannot be a control freak tight planner AND a nature lover.